 One problem that we are [constantly] confronted with, that is not legal in nature and is nationwide, is the practice of physician certifying boards reviewing expert witness testimony by their members and sanctioning members whose testimony offends the board.
 If a defendant physician is unhappy about a plaintiff expert offering criticism of his care, s/he can report the expert to their certifying board for review and/or sanctions, including revocation of board certification.
 This places in jeopardy a physician's ability to obtain staff privileges at many hospitals, which may require current certification.
 While this is purportedly a function applicable to both plaintiff and defense experts, I am not aware of any instance in which a defense expert's testimony has ever been referred for review, let alone sanctions imposed.
-There are actual legal case reports where physician's from sanctions.
+There are actual legal case reports where physicians who have had their certifications revoked have sued, and courts have refused to defend the physician's free speech rights from sanctions.
 In practice, this makes it extremely difficult to find an expert in some specialties, who will even agree to review a case.
 This is particularly true in neurosurgery and the sub-specialty of pediatric neurosurgery.
 I have a particularly egregious case now, of a nine-year-old boy with devastating brain damage due to an untreated ear infection.
 I sent requests to 30 pediatric neurosurgeons, did not receive a reply from the vast majority, and those that replied, declined to review.
 There are not many pediatric neurosurgeons in the entire county, and they pretty much all know each other."